malekbenz/malekbenz/_posts/2016-02-02-First-web-application-with-ExpressJs.md

 author: Malekbenz
 comments: true
 category: NodeJs
-tags : CSS Javascript NodeJs ExpressJs
+tags : [Javascript  NodeJs Express]
+categories: [Javascript  NodeJs Express]
 ---

 Express is a web application framework for nodejs, It is designed for building web applications and APIs.